 There are existing reports on the clinical presentation of A(H5Nx) in humans, birds, and non-human mammals.
 Symptoms and conditions ranged from asymptomatic to severe illness in humans such as fever, fatigue, cough, abdominal pain, diarrhea, pneumonia, sepsis, and acute respiratory distress syndrome.
-Some countries such as Cambodia, Vietnam, and China reported deaths due to complications.
-In Cambodia, all confirmed human cases were hospitalized with symptoms, and the person who died was admitted when their condition worsened.
-The report by ECDC only reported the symptoms of one case in Cambodia, including cough, fever, difficulty breathing, and fever, who was eventually treated with the antiviral, oseltamivir.
+The following findings about clinical presentation are from the previous versions of LEP (with new information on the cases under the Epidemiology section).
+Countries such as Cambodia, Vietnam, and China reported deaths due to complications.
+In Cambodia, all confirmed human cases were hospitalized with symptoms, and the person who died was admitted when their conditions worsened.
+The weekly report by ECDC from 28 April to 4 May 2024 reported the symptoms of one case in Cambodia, including cough, difficulty breathing, and fever, who was eventually treated with the antiviral oseltamivir.
 In Vietnam, the human case who was eventually admitted had fever, cough, abdominal pain, and diarrhea.
-The patient's conditions worsened to severe pneumonia, severe sepsis, and acute respiratory distress syndrome.
+The patient's condition worsened to severe pneumonia, severe sepsis, and acute respiratory distress syndrome.
 The patient eventually died eight days after being admitted to the hospital in March 2024.
-The two cases in China developed severe symptoms, with one death 26 days after developing symptoms.
-In the case with exposure to dairy cattle in the U.S., the patient reported eye redness (consistent with conjunctivitis) as their only symptom.
+From the 12 March 2024 ECDC report, China reported that two cases of A(H5N6) developed severe symptoms, with one death 26 days after developing symptoms.
+In the A(H5N1) case with exposure to dairy cattle in the U.S., the patient was diagnosed with conjunctivitis and subconjunctival hemorrhage.